Debate Timing & Structure

 The judges then offer constructive feedback to each team in turn, commenting on the strengths and weaknesses of their arguments.

 Audience vote and the Judges’ decision minutes 65-70

 The judges confer and reach a consensus decision.
 An audience vote will be taken by the Chairperson after the judges have left the room to reach their decision - just for fun - but will have no bearing on the judges’ decision.
 The judges’ will return and present their decision, and the reasons for making that decision, to the teams.
 The judges’ decision is final.

-Note: the only exception to these timings is that during the National Final debates more time may be allocated, at the discretion of the Chair, to audience questions in recognition of the larger audiences at these events.
+Note: the only exception to these timings is that during the Champion of Champions debates, more time may be allocated, at the discretion of the Chair, to audience questions in recognition of the larger audiences at these events.